Menu

 The programme

-1. Join our online development course
+1. Our online development course

 • Moving from a reactive to proactive approach to flexibility – including how to open up vacancies to offer better flexibility, how to support managers to embrace flexibility and how to update HR policy and practice

-2. Become a ‘Pioneer Partner’
+2. Becoming a ‘Pioneer Partner’

 • A bespoke diagnostic to understand the drivers of workforce challenges;